These Kitchen Appliances Really Suck – And That’s Why You Want One!

 See And Taste The Difference

-The first thing you notice about recipes from a vacuum blender is their rich, vibrant palette of colours when compared to the aerated results you get without the vacuum.
-Blended drinks from a normal blender will split, separate and discolour relatively quickly because the air is already in intimate contact with the entire recipe as it is smashed to tiny pieces.
-This process happens much more slowly with vacuum blended recipes because the deterioration can only happen where the surface is in contact with air after blending and releasing the suction.
-If you also use a vacuum storage container for your recipes, the food will keep for up to a week (more for some recipes) in your fridge with very little loss of nutrients.
-It will still keep much longer than traditionally blended recipes in just about any sealed container that is filled enough to exclude air at the lid.
+The first thing you notice about recipes from a vacuum blender is their rich, vibrant palette of colours when compared to the aerated results you get without the vacuum If you also use a vacuum storage container for your recipes, the food will keep for up to a week (more for some recipes) in your fridge with very little loss of nutrients.
+It will still keep much longer than traditionally blended recipes in any normal sealed container if you fill it enough to exclude air at the lid.

-With side by side taste comparisons it is immediately noticeable that the results from a vacuum blender are better right out of the gate.
-Delicate compounds that give flavour to our food start to degrade as soon as the blades start to turn in a traditional blender, so it’s easy to understand how not just our health improves with a vacuum blender, but our enjoyment of our favourite recipes increases too.
+With side by side taste comparisons it is immediately noticeable that the results from a vacuum blender are superior.
+Delicate compounds that give flavour to our food start to degrade as soon as the blades start to turn in a traditional blender, so it’s easy to understand how not just our health improves with a vacuum blender, but also our enjoyment.

 A Big Plus For The Healthy Lifestyle

 There are no downsides to owning a vacuum blender for the health enthusiast.
-Sure, they’re not cheap, but they can be had for similar prices to high-end traditional blenders like Vitamix, which have so far enjoyed greatest prominence amongst nutrition aficionados (we wonder how long it will be before Vitamix have a vac blender?).
+Sure, they’re not cheap, but they can be had for similar prices to high-end traditional blenders like Vitamix, which have so far enjoyed greatest prominence amongst nutrition aficionados.

-When you are feeling a bit frazzled or rushed by a busy working life, it’s easy to let your healthy lifestyle choices slip.
+When you are feeling a bit frazzled or rushed by a busy life, it’s easy to let your healthy lifestyle choices slip.
 Maybe you don’t want to get the juicer out today?
 Maybe the blender can stay sat in the cupboard this morning because you’re running a bit late and you’ll just pick up one of those inferior pre-made bottles at the station instead?
-Well, just as a good masticating juicer lets you make your juice in advance, a vacuum blender lets you prep all your healthy blended recipes in advance too, safe in the knowledge that they will continue to taste great and nourish you well for the rest of the week.
-In the end it seems, many of us may be more likely to stick with the programme and consume more healthy living foods if we get kitted out with a vacuum blender and use our time more efficiently by blending in bulk.
-At UK Juicers, we think only good can come from this exciting new invention!
+Well, just as a good masticating juicer lets you make your juice in advance, a vacuum blender lets you batch prep all your healthy blended recipes in advance too.
+What a great idea!